This post contains affiliate links. See our disclosure policy here.

 About This Syrup

-I made this syrup for the first time to use in a recipe called the Fangorn Forest, a The Lord of The Rings cocktail that we created in honor of the release of The Rings of Power show.
-Its inspiration came from Treebeard, the oldest of the Ents in the original movie trilogy.
-As a nod to the tree-like character, we knew we wanted the drink’s ingredients to be earthy, so Kendall brought up the idea of a mushroom honey syrup.
-I was intrigued, and after a bit of experimenting, I ended up with this recipe that was used in the cocktail.
+This recipe is for a homemade mushroom honey syrup that was made for the Fangorn Forest, a The Lord of The Rings cocktail that we created in honor of the release of The Rings of Power television show.
+Because its inspiration was Treebeard, the oldest of the Ents in the original movie trilogy, the drink’s ingredients were meant to be earthy, so it was actually Kendall’s idea to use a syrup that combined both mushroom and honey flavors.
+I was intrigued and, after a bit of experimenting, ended up with this recipe that was used in the cocktail.
 Find out how to make it in this post.

 Syrup Ingredients